Deterministic Underlying States are incompatible with a Counterfactual account of L\"uders' rule

 A single pair of incompatible observables is sufficient to rule out a scenario being representable by a state-updating hidden-variable model.
 Building on this result, we analyse ontological and metaphysical views typically associated with the absence of hidden variables in quantum mechanics.

-\textit{Quantum state update---} We first argue that updated states in quantum mechanics are constructed as \textit{pre}-measurement states, with the qualifier \textit{post}-measurement state, typically assumed to be their defining feature, instead being merely a circumstantial attribute.
-We show that this corresponds to an objective description of L\"uders' rule.
+\textit{Quantum state update---} We first argue that L\"uders' rule update states based on counterfactual propositions about subsequent measurements, rather than factual statements about a past observation.
 Note that this is an account of the theoretical quantum update mechanism taken as an axiom in standard quantum mechanics.
 It should not be misunderstood as a particular interpretation of any physical process which occurs when quantum systems are measured in actual experiments.